 All students should have a valid passport for the period of their study in Sweden.
 If you need a visa depends on where you come from.
 If you are intending to stay in Sweden for less than three months, you will need a visa if the country that issues your passport is on this list.
 Opens in new window.
 You should also confirm possible visa requirements with the Swedish consulate or embassy responsible for your home country.

 If you are a citizen of an EU/EEA country you have the right to reside in Sweden.
 The term “right to reside" means that an EU/EEA citizen is permitted to stay in Sweden for more than three months without a residence permit.
-As of May 1, 2014, EU/EEA citizens who want to stay in Sweden for more than three months in order to work or study, no longer need to register their right of residence with the Swedish Migration Agency.

 Citizens from Nordic countries do not need a visa or residence permit to study in Sweden.

 Other countries outside the EU

 If you come from a country outside the EU and you are planning to study for longer than three months, you require a residence permit before arriving in Sweden.
 See the information regarding residence permit for Pathway Year and Pathway Semester and for Pathway Summer + master or bachelor programme at JU.